Tennis star’s red carpet weight question highlights Spain’s sexism problem

 Comment: The former world No 1 retired last week, but was subjected to questions about her weight at the Laureus Awards in Madrid, Molly McElwee examines Spain’s ongoing issue surrounding sexism in sport

 Former world No 1 Garbine Muguruza is Spain’s best female tennis player of the last decade.
-So when she retired last weekend, aged just 30, she faced all the queries you might expect: why now?
+So when she retired earlier this month, aged just 30, she faced all the queries you might expect: why now?
 What will you miss about tennis?
 What will you do next?

 One question though, she was not anticipating.
-On the red carpet, at the Laureus Awards in Madrid on Monday night, Muguruza faced a throng of journalists and one piped up: “[People] were saying they can tell you’ve stopped training, especially on social media, people were attacking you harshly because of the shape you are in…”
+On the red carpet, at the Laureus Awards in Madrid last week, Muguruza faced a throng of journalists and one piped up: “[People] were saying they can tell you’ve stopped training, especially on social media, people were attacking you harshly because of the shape you are in…”

 Muguruza's eyes widened momentarily, as she was clearly taken aback.
 Then, she laughed.
 What else was she meant to do with that kind of question, four microphones and as many cameras thrust in her face?